Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: -LQG metric boundary estimates for the free-boundary GFF on

-Since $h = \mathring{h} + \widetilde{\mathfrak{h}}$ for $\mathring{h}$ a zero-boundary GFF on $\h$ and $\widetilde{\mathfrak{h}}$ a (random) harmonic function on $\h$ (provided we fix the additive constants in a way that does not depend on $U$), we may define $\fd_h$ similarly, and it can easily be checked that this $\fd_h$ satisfies the axioms in~\cite[\S1.2]{gm}, though we have \emph{not} yet established that $\fd_h$ is in fact a metric since we have not addressed finiteness or positive definiteness at the boundary (which we will show later).
-Recall also that $h$ and thus $\widetilde{\mathfrak{h}}$ are only defined modulo a global additive constant, so the above construction only defines $\fd_h$ modulo a multiplicative constant.
-(Often we will be able to fix the constant somewhat arbitrarily.)
+Since we can write $h = \mathring{h} + \widetilde{\mathfrak{h}}$ for $\mathring{h}$ a zero-boundary GFF on $\h$ and $\widetilde{\mathfrak{h}}$ a (random) harmonic function on $\h$, we may define $\fd_h$ (as a function on $\h\times\h$) similarly.
+Recall that $h$ and thus $\widetilde{\mathfrak{h}}$ are only defined modulo a global additive constant, so the above construction only defines $\fd_h$ modulo a multiplicative constant.
+Once the constant is fixed, it follows (as above for $\fd_{\mathring{h}+f}$) that this $\fd_h$ is a metric on $\h$ that induces the Euclidean topology on $\h$ and satisfies the axioms in~\cite[\S1.2]{gm} and conformal covariance.
+As noted, we will often be able to fix the constant somewhat arbitrarily.
+Note however that the same caveat applies as above: not every choice for fixing the constant makes the zero-boundary and harmonic parts of $h$ independent.